enclar/an-autumn-harvest/README.md

 7. If the cluster is not connected, it is considered to be 'floating' and will pop and be removed
 8. After each round of checking, 'Possible Floater Array' is emptied and the next cluster will be checked

+### Modifying the color array
+At the start of the code,

 ## Future Improvements
 Based on the original Puzzle Bobble game, here are some additional functionalities I hope to implement in the future:

 1. Set up a timer to limit the gameplay duration
 2. Set up a function to 'drop' the bubbles down by one row each time a certain number of bubbles are shot
 3. Set up a highscore board or implement varying levels of difficulty
+4. Bounce the bubble off the walls